Collinformatics/HackTheBox/SkillsAssessment/File Upload Attacks/writeup.md

 </p>

+# Attack:

 Now that we've determined what parameters can get through the upload filter, lets exploit the vulnerabilities.

-- First, lets see if we can use an XXE attact to read a file on the server thats not supposed to be exposed.
+Because image/svg+xml was an accepted Content-Type, lets see if we can use an XXE attack to read a file on the server thats not supposed to be exposed.

 <p align="center">
     <img width="1920" height="1045" alt="sc-read_file" src="https://github.com/user-attachments/assets/af8e5a38-335e-44df-8dd9-e1b9a6823fab" />